2020 Hampton Street 1st Floor

 - Bring development standards into the 21st Century

-- Through contemporary development standards, such as modernized parking standards, minimum open space requirements, design and form standards, the new code will help provide for quality development all County residents can agree upon and enhances the quality of development.
+- Through contemporary development standards, such as modernized parking standards, minimum open space requirements, design and form standards, the new code will help provide for quality development all County residents can agree upon and enhance the quality of development.

 - More green and sustainable development